Rep. Steve King wants to make abortion point in ‘softer way’

 Although King repeated his claim that his comments were being misconstrued by political opponents and the media, he said he would “rather deliver that in a little softer way.”

-In an attempt to do that, King recalled the 1946 movie, “It’s a Wonderful Life” and recounted how the film explored the way one person’s life touches many others through time and what would happen if one individual had never been born.
+In an attempt to do that, King recalled the 1946 movie “It’s a Wonderful Life” and recounted how the film explored the way one person’s life touches many others through time and what would happen if one individual had never been born.

 Comparing the movie to his comments about abortion, King said, “It was an objectively honest and accurate statement but I think it was willfully misinterpreted.”